-Michele DeJuliis is the founder of Ultimate Lacrosse and recently named as an assistant coach for the 2015 USA U-19 National Team.
-She also was a member of the 2013 World Cup Coaching Staff that won Gold in Oshawa, Canada in 2013.
-She also coached at Princeton University for 8 years and helped produce 17 All-America players.
+Michele DeJuliis is the founder of Ultimate Lacrosse and is an assistant coach for the 2015 USA U-19 National Team.
+She was a member of the 2013 World Cup Coaching Staff that won Gold in Oshawa, Canada in 2013.
+Coaching at Princeton University for 8 years, DeJuliis helped produce 17 All-America players.
 DeJuliis was a member of USA National Teams for 16 years and captain of the 2009 team that won the FIL World Cup.
 She is a 2013 inductee of the National Lacrosse Hall of Fame.